 Changyou also authorizes third-parties to operate its online games.
 Licensed out games include PC games, mobile games and Web games developed in house and mobile games jointly developed with third-party developers.
 Changyou receives monthly revenue-based royalty payments from all the third-party licensee operators.
 Changyou receives additional up-front license fees from certain third-party licensee operators who are entitled to an exclusive right to operate Changyou's games in specified geographic areas.
 Since Changyou is obligated to provide post-sale services, the initial license fees are recognized as revenue ratably over the license period, and the monthly revenue-based royalty payments are recognized when relevant services are delivered, provided that collectability is reasonably assured.
-Changyou views the third-party licensee operators as Changyou's customers and recognizes revenues on a net basis, as Changyou does not have the primary responsibility for fulfillment and acceptability of the game services.
-Changyou remits to the third-party developers a preagreed percentage of revenues from jointly developed and licensed out mobile games, and recognizes revenues on a net basis.
+Changyou views the third-party licensee operators as Changyou's customers and recognizes revenues on a net basis, as Changyou remits to the third-party developers a pre-agreed percentage of revenues from jointly developed and licensed out mobile games, and recognizes revenues on a net basis.